SBI proposes to dilute stake in credit card business

 State Bank of India (SBI) on August 14 said it is planning to dilute stake in its card business through the initial public offer (IPO) route.

-Further, specific disclosures on offer for sale (OFS) by promoters will be be given, once the same is finalised by the bank, it said.
+Further, specific disclosures in relation to the IPO will be given once the same is finalized by the bank, it said.

 Currently, the bank has a consumer base of about 6 million using its SBI Card services for payment of products and services.SBI Chairman Rajnish Kumar earlier this month had indicated that the public offer would be made in the fourth quarter of the current fiscal.Subscribe to Moneycontrol Pro and gain access to curated markets data, trading recommendations, equity analysis, investment ideas, insights from market gurus and much more.
 Get Moneycontrol PRO for 1 year at price of 3 months at 289.
 Use code FREEDOM.